ArnoVdH/photoblog/content/blog/2020/web_alternatives.md

 ## Desktop operating system
 **Status: to do ✘**

 I'm hoping to make the definite switch to Linux at the end of this year.
 One of the big issues, as with anyone wanting to switch, is choosing which distro to use.
+After some deliberation and research I decided to go with [Manjaro]().
+Not only was it recommended to me by a friend, it's also accessible yet cutting-edge enough for my needs, since it's based on Arch Linux.

 Independant/dependant?
 Debian (stabiel)